approach0/docs/content/en/devops.md

 ```
 mosh is using UDP over SSH protocol, it is sometimes essential for fast global remote access.

-Also, after bootstrap, when you need to change `config.toml` and update remote configurations, or update Calabash, just edit `config.toml` and run
+Also, after bootstrap, when you need to update remote configurations, or update Calabash service, just edit `config.toml` and run
 ```sh
 $ node cli.js -j 'swarm:bootstrap-update?nodeIP=<your_bootstrap_node_IP>&port=<your_bootstrap_node_SSH_port>&services=calabash'
 ```